marctheshark3/AI-Project-Starter-Kit/README.md

 ### Step 1: Generate Project Documentation

-1. Copy the `Comprehensive AI Project Initialization System Prompt` or the `Fleet SDK Crypto Payment System Prompt` if your project includes blockchain payments
+1. Copy the `Comprehensive AI Project Initialization System Prompt` or the `Ergo Blockchain Integration System Prompt` if your project includes blockchain functionality
 2. Replace the placeholder sections with your specific project details
+3. For the Ergo prompt, select which blockchain integration options you want (or none)
-3. Submit to your preferred LLM (Claude, GPT-4, etc.)
+4. Submit to your preferred LLM (Claude, GPT-4, etc.)
-4. Save the generated PRD, diagrams, and Docker configurations
+5. Save the generated PRD, diagrams, and Docker configurations

 ### Step 2: Set Up GitHub Repository